Richard Rodgers Theater (originally Chanin’s 46th Street Theater)

 Opened as the Chanin’s 46th Street Theater in 1924 and renamed the 46th Street Theater in 1932 and the Richard Rodgers Theater in 1990, this venue has staged multiple productions involving major LGBT performers and creators, including Charles Nelson Reilly, Fred Ebb, Cole Porter, Mary Martin, Patsy Kelly, Marc Blitzstein, Irene Sharaff, Joel Grey, and Nathan Lane, among others.

-From 1997-2003, the Tony Award-winning revival of Chicago ran here and included the LGBT contributions of Fred Ebb, John Kander, John Lee Beatty, William Ivey Long, and Joel Grey.
+Chicago (1975-77) was a hit here; its Tony Award-winning revival ran here from 1997 to 2003 and included the LGBT contributions of Fred Ebb, John Kander, John Lee Beatty, William Ivey Long, and Joel Grey.

 On the MapVIEW The Full Map

 46th Street Theater

 Originally called Chanin’s 46th Street Theater when it opened in 1924, the venue became the 46th Street Theater in 1932.
 Multiple big theater hits with LGBT associations at the 46th Street Theater were:

 - Panama Hattie (1940-42), with lyrics and music by Cole Porter, and scenic and costume design by Raoul Pene Du Bois

 - Sons o’ Fun (1943), with scenic and costume design by Raoul Pene du Bois (opened at the Winter Garden Theater)